AdrianFretwell/mqtt-pir/README.md

 The components are as follows:
-- `pir_installer.py` -- Runs a step by step setup actually on the microcontroller, it requires restarts between the stages to free memory before finally writing a main.py that will run th eapplication automatically on boot.
+- `pir_installer.py` -- Runs a step by step setup actually on the microcontroller, it requires restarts between the stages to free memory before finally writing a main.py that will run the application automatically on boot.
 - `wifi_setup.py` -- Configure WiFi settings - only required once.
 - `pir_cfg.py` -- Generates a configuration file for the application
 - `pir_hass_setup.py` -- Sends out MQTT discovery messages, that configure the